devbmv/smart_home/README.md

 ## The Footer

-- The footer section includes information like Contact Us, Privacy Policy and Terms of Service.
+- The footer section includes information like Contact Us, Privacy Policy, and Terms of Service.
-- this information is a user-centric practice that enhances the overall functionality and user experience of website.
-It demonstrates that web site is approachable, responsive, and values communication with its audience.
+- this information is a user-centric practice that enhances the overall functionality and user experience of the website.
+It demonstrates that the website is approachable and responsive, and values communication with its audience.

 ![Local Image](assets\image/footer_screenshot.png)

 ## Gallery

-- The gallery page will provide the user with products and lifeslyle associated with smart living.
+- The gallery page will provide the user with products and lifestyles associated with smart living.
-- This section is valuable to the users,because it will engage and inspire them,and will provide valuable information through compelling visuals.
+- This section is valuable to the users, because it will engage and inspire them, and will provide valuable information through compelling visuals.

 ![Local Image](assets\image/screenshot_gallery.png)

 ## The Get in Touch Page

-- This page will allow the user to get in touch to Smart Home sait.
+- This page will allow the user to get in touch with the Smart Home site.
-- The user will be asked to send their name and email address and live some message
+- The user will be asked to send their name and email address and leave a message

 ![Local Image](assets\image/get_in_touch_screenshot.png)